RaulVS14/adventofcode2020/README.md

     - Commands can be grouped with {}
     - \t = tab and \n = newline in bash and parameters, can be used with printf
     - if structure of bash
+    - \t is bad char to use in code block creation if all code structure is based on spaces

+ - Python list handling
+    - summing arrays to join
+    - using sets and & to find common elements of lists
+    - added check of instance if checking if array is False is required in case array is empty